Unity-Technologies/ziva-vfx-utils/docs/zBuilder_tutorials.rst

     z = zva.Ziva()
     z.retrieve_from_scene()

-Now we need to find the scene item we want to modify, in this case the solver.
+The scene item that needs to be modified must be found; in this case, the solver has to be changed.
-You can do that with the following code:
+The following code pulls the solver:

 .. code-block:: python

     scene_items = z.get_scene_items(name_filter='zSolver1')
     print scene_items[0]

-Here we're using the name filter to search for the specific item we're interested in.
+Here the name filter is being used to search for the specific item of interest.
-You should see something like this in the script editor:
+The Maya Script Editor should show something like this:

 .. code-block:: python